phavelar/mixtape/README.md

   }
 }
 ```
-As you can see the json structure has nodes that acs as commands followed by a json array acting as datum for each command.
+The json structure has nodes that acs as commands followed by a json array acting as datum for each command.

 To deal with this more dynamic format, I opted not to use a POJO mapped model, but instead to programatically walk JSON nodes via jackson APIs.
 This supports a very dynamic model for evolving the __changes.json__ file to support other operations on the __mixtape-data__ set, by adding code to support new commands as opposed to deal with an ever evolving domain model.